 Foster Carer Events

 Being able to share your experiences and questions with the people who’ll understand best – other carers – is a key to feeling fully supported.
-Challenge local offices organise regular catch-ups either in person or online to ensure you’re connected with other carers.
+Challenge Community Services local offices organise regular catch-ups either in person or online to ensure you’re connected with other carers.
 These events can also include carer training as well as expert speakers.

 We regularly request carer feedback on these events to ensure you’ll have a range of times and dates to choose from, so you won’t miss out.